The Perfect 4 to 5 Days in Amsterdam Itinerary

 Some tours focus on the city’s famous landmarks and attractions, while others explore lesser-known neighborhoods and hidden gems.
 Tours often also include stops at local markets, cafes, and other points of interest.
 Some of the best options include this 3-hour bike tour or this half-day tour.

-Food tours in Amsterdam are a great way to explore the city’s culinary scene and sample its diverse range of cuisines.
+Food tours are a great way to explore the city’s culinary scene and sample its diverse range of cuisines.
 The city is home to a vibrant food culture, with a mix of traditional Dutch dishes and international flavors creating a unique cuisine of Amsterdam.

-Tours often also include stops at speciality shops and restaurants giving an insight into Dutch history, and somewhere visitors can sample traditional Dutch dishes, such as stroopwafels, herring, and bitterballen.
+Tours often also include stops at speciality shops and restaurants giving an insight into Dutch history, and somewhere visitors can sample traditional dishes, such as stroopwafels, herring, and bitterballen.
 Some of the best-rated options include this food walking tour and this 3-hour tour.

 Anne Frank House